PNAILab-CSB-NCI-NIH/cmm-web-submitter/README.md

 │   └── map.mrc
 ```

-Since the density maps are large files, you can obtain them at [Zenodo](https://doi.org/10.5281/zenodo.16367407) and place them in the right place.
-There are 2 examples of density maps and pdb files in the 'volumes' folder in this repository, exemplifying the usage of the automated script.
+Since the density maps are large files, you can obtain them at [Zenodo](https://doi.org/10.5281/zenodo.16367407) and place them in the ./volumes (currently empty).
+There are 2 examples of density maps and pdb files in the 'volumes' folder at Zenodo, exemplifying the usage of the automated script.

 ---